rivermont/spidy/README.md

 ## Frequent Timestamp Logging
 Spidy logs almost every action it takes to both the command console and the logFile.

+## Portability
+Move spidy's folder and it's contents somewhere else and it will run right where it left off.

 ## User-Friendly Logs
 Both the console and logFile messages are simple and easy to interpret, but packed with information.